 In 1765, Losenko was awarded a silver medal.

 For the picture Vladimir and Rogneda the artist received the title of Academician and five days later he became a professor.
 Vladimir and Rogneda started the national historical theme in Russian art.
-Moreover, it set a precedent for the interpretation of historical events from a moral position which corresponded to the most progressive views in Russian society, condemning tyranny and violence.

 His last picture The Farewell between Hector and Andromache (1773) was the first example of classical Russian art.

-He was the first Russian artist who achieved European recognition and glorified Russian art.
+Actually, he was the first Russian artist who achieved European recognition and glorified Russian art.